 - Watch the video beforehand, if you'd like to see how to make it first.

 - Preheat oven to 325 degrees F. Grease a baking sheet or put down a silicone baking mat.

-- In a stand mixer with the paddle attachment, combine the flour mix, cocoa, xanthan, baking soda, cream of tartar and salt.
+- In a stand mixer with the paddle attachment, combine the flour mix, sugar, cocoa, xanthan (if needed), baking soda, cream of tartar/baking powder and salt.
 Mix thoroughly, being sure to work out any lumps of cocoa powder.

-- Next add the oil, rice milk, vanilla and sugar until well mixed.
+- Next add the oil, rice milk, and vanilla until well mixed.